pm429015/Frequent-Letters/ReadMe.rst

 Recently, I saw a TV show calls `Wheel bloopers`_ .
 This is a interesting word guessing puzzle, but I am not good at this game, so I was thinking about implementing a algorithm to solve this problem.
 After crunching the common words list, I think if I can list the most frequent letter patterns in the list, I believe I will have more hints to solve the word puzzle.

 So the question becomes: how to find the frequent letter patterns ?
 Well, the answer become clear.
-The answer is “FP tree” !!
+The answer is “FP tree”.
+YA !!
 The explanation of FP tree can be found `here`_ .

 Usage::

 	python treeFP.py

 Output::

 In this example, if I take minimum support as 5%, I will get a lot of frequent patterns.

 Let’s play a game: